SanguShellz/GTA5VersionSwitcher/README.md

-## THIS IS NOT USED TO INTIALLY INSTALL THE VR MOD.
-THAT HAS TO BE SETUP INDEPENDENTLY ##
+### THIS IS NOT USED TO INTIALLY INSTALL THE VR MOD.
+THAT HAS TO BE SETUP INDEPENDENTLY
 https://www.youtube.com/watch?v=LO_jDnHO0Kk

-# GTA5 Version Switcher Setup
+# GTA5 Version Switcher

 ## Overview